 Farnesol may be found in chamomile.
 It is also good for the mucous.

-Other terpene alcohols include borneol, menthol, nerol, terpineol, (which Dr. Gattefosse considered to be a decongestant), vetiverol, benzyl alcohol, and cedrol.
+Other terpene alcohols include borneol, menthol, nerol, terpineol, (which Dr. Gattefosse considered being a decongestant), vetiverol, benzyl alcohol, and cedrol.

 Sesquiterpene Alcohols are ulcer-protective (preventative).

 Bisabolol is one of the strongest sesquiterpene alcohols.
 It may be found in chamomile oils where it also functions well as a fixative.